Apple iPhone 11 Pro event: How to watch, start time, livestream

 Last week, Apple sent out invitations to some members of the media.
 The invite shows the Apple logo made up of five different bright colors that harken back to the old six-color logo Apple used years ago.
 Analysts are speculating that the unreleased iPhone 11 will be a disappointment and not attract the buyers Apple is hoping for.

 CNET will have a livestream before, during and after the keynote out of our New York office.
 Join Senior Editor Bridget Carey, Senior Editor Iyaz Akhtar and Editor at Large Jeff Bakalar at 9 a.m.
-PT/12 p.m.
-ET before the event to hear their insightful hopes for Apple day 2019.
+PT before the event to hear their insightful hopes for Apple day 2019.
 You can watch directly below.

+Also, for the first time ever, Apple will stream the event live on YouTube.

 CNET will also be at the event in Cupertino with Senior Editor Scott Stein, Senior Reporter Shara Tibken and Section Editor Dan Ackerman liveblogging each moment.
 Follow CNET's liveblog for the Apple iPhone 11 event.